ItsMeIshan/kanban-board/README.md

 # kanban-board
-A Kanban Board for managing projects/tasks.
+A Kanban Board for managing projects/tasks with your team.